Brief

 in course of an expedition organized by climbers from St.Petersburg

-- on July 30, the flag of "Firn" is for the first time hoisted over the top
+- on July 30, the flag of "Firn" is for the first time hoisted over the Italian summit of

 Matterhorn (4477m)